Free service - Available Monday to Friday from 9am until 7pm

-When comparing energy providers, everyone wants to find the best company and the best deal possible.
+Is your electricity supplier not doing it for you?
+Well, when comparing energy suppliers, everyone wants to find the best company and the best deal possible.
 Ideally, we all want to sign up to a supplier with cheap prices, great customer service, easy to use digital tools and accurate billing.
 If they have strong eco-credentials and a good choice of perks, even better.
 Read on to find out who is the best electricity provider in the UK.

 In reality, finding the best energy supplier isn’t always that straightforward.
 While one customer might have a great experience with one of the big six, another might prefer the personal touch and innovative approach of a smaller energy provider.

 Are you not feeling your current energy plan?
 Well, look no further; that’s why we are here!
 By calling the number on the top of the screen, our experts will be able to help you switch electricity suppliers within 20 minutes!

 The first thing you should do when searching for the best energy provider for your home is decide which attributes are most important to you.
 Is affordability top of your list?
 Do you want 100% renewable electricity or are you looking for a company with outstanding customer service?

 While some companies do offer a number, or even all, of these elements, deciding which are the most important to you will make it easier to focus your search.
 Some of the most crucial criteria to consider are:

 - Customer service

 Choosing the electricity provider with the best customer service will ensure your dealings with the company are as smooth and pleasant as possible.
 The supplier that’s come top of a number of recent customer service polls is Octopus Energy.
 The rapidly growing company gets consistently good reviews for its complaints handling and problem resolution.